venkataravuri/nexthink-assignment/README.md

 #### Out of Scope

-Due to time constraintes, folloiwng topics are considered as out of scope,
+Due to time constraints, following topics are considered as out of scope,

 1. Data Migration & Cutover strategy could not be documented due to time constraints.
-2. Security Architecture is partially articulted.
+2. Security Architecture is partially articulated.
-3. Machine Learning models & pipelines to detect anomolies and recommend actions are not captured due to time constraints.
+3. Machine Learning models & pipelines to detect anomalies and recommend actions are not captured due to time constraints.

 #### Current Solution Limitations & Constraints